benjaminlopez1/paneek-web-netlify/site/content/faq/_index.md

     - link: '#whatmobilecreate360'
       text: What mobile phones models can create 360 images ?
 content:
-  - title: What is paneek ?
-    id: whatispaneek
-    answer: >-
-      Paneek is an interactive media platform that will help you to create more engaging tours by adding rich media like links,photos,videos,product catalogs and more.
-Use Paneek to create interactive tours using the Google Maps street view technology in minutes!.
-You only need upload a panoramic image.
-  - title: I have uploaded a 360 image but nothing happened
-    id: uploadnothinghappen
-    answer: >-
-      When you upload an image, this image need to be processed in our server first.
-The process take a few minutes after this we send you an email with the notification.
-Sometimes the email could not appear in your inbox for many reasons.
-In case you should come back to paneek and check if the panorama was created.
-In case that you noticed that the panorama is not created after 15 minutes or more, please send us a message reporting the problem.
-  - title: I have Paid a subscription with paypal but nothing happened
-    id: paypalnothinghappen
-    answer: >-
-      We will send you an email in the next 20 minutes with the confirmation.
-Normal support hours are 9 AM to 9 PM Eastern time.
-Our goal is to respond to your inquiry within 1 business day.
-If you never received the email please contact us via email.
-  - title: Can I cancel my subscriptions ?
-    id: cancancel
-    answer: >-
-      In paneek we do not have subscriptions, you only paid once.
-After that period of time, your account go back to normal.
-  - title: If I cancel my subscriptions what happen with all my content ?
-    id: cancelwithcontent
-    answer: >-
-      Your content will be still available but it will be Limited of how many times your tours can be loaded.
-(According our judgement)
   - title: What is the compatibility with browsers and mobile devices ?
     id: responsivecompatibility
     answer: >-